 Likewise as in the body of Christ… We come from different families, situations, environments, and backgrounds.
 When we all come together, what a difference can we make?
 Sometimes we think we are alone and have to work alone, but it’s not the way God has intended for us.
 Even Jesus needed twelve disciples to do His work.
 We come together to help one another to bring another to salvation so that they too can become saved and be part of the body.
 That way, when someone new comes along, there is always somebody there to help them that can understand them fully of where they are coming from.
 Nurturing and guiding them until they can stand and then do their own work for God.

 God let me go through the hard journey coming from a Muslim upbringing to the freedom I am living in.
 He was giving and teaching me the strength that I needed to become what I needed to become today.
 It was rough, ugly, many times I wished I wasn’t alive, and many times I didn’t see the point of it all.
 Looking back now, God was strengthening me.
 Will I give up and think of only what I was feeling?
-Will I rely on my own view of truth?
 Or will I trust that He knows more than what I know and focus on His truths instead?
-Choosing the latter always yields the best reward and yields an unbelievable peace that I cannot receive anywhere else.
+Choosing the latter always yields more rewards and yields an unbelievable peace that I cannot receive anywhere else.

 What a random thought coming from cooking a chicken soup, right?
-After I was done cooking, the song “Love Is A Miracle” came on and ooh, that song is my jam!
-Ahh, it reminds me of how good God is and like the song lyrics, “I remember that morning You called my name!”
+After I was done cooking, the song “Love Is A Miracle” came on and ooh that song is my jam!
+Ahh, it reminds me of how good God is and like the song lyrics, “I remember that morning You called my name, Lord!”
 Literally when the world said no, He said yes.
 It reminded me of my journey from then until now.
-From broken to life, from darkness to light, and He has always said yes even when everything around me said no. That song hypes me up and it makes me want to cry at the same time.
-It takes me back and reminds me of how good and faithful HE is.
+From broken to life, from darkness to light, and He has always said yes even when everything around me said no.